Monday, February 27

 This workshop will cover research ethics and will provide you with information about the IRB submission and review processes at Kent State.
 Topics include an overview of the IRB process, how to develop an informed consent document, and common submission mistakes.

-In this session, you will learn about different types of interviews and interviewing tips.
-Additionally, recommendations will be shared on evaluating a job offer and negotiating salary and responsibilities with confidence.
+In this session, you will learn about different types of interviews and interviewing tips on what to do and what not to do.

 10 A.M- Resumes, Cv's, and cover letters